By Juan Carlos Pinilla, North America Regional Tech Service Director, PIC

 PIC defines gilt eligibility using these four components:

 - Number of estrus at first breeding

 Each of these components includes specific targets for breeding gilts.
 Hitting all targets on each gilt serviced is vital to optimize cost-efficiency, longevity and lifetime performance.
 Each target is equally important.
 PIC research shows meeting just two or three of the four targets will not have the same positive results.

-Age at puberty: Target breeding gilts younger than 195 days of age
+Age at puberty: Target breeding gilts that reach puberty before 195 days of age

 Industry research confirms a link between early sexual maturity and improved sow lifetime productivity.
 Manage gilt development to stimulate an early puberty onset and identify and record the gilts in estrus.
 Gilts expressing puberty younger than 195 days (28 weeks) of age tend to have higher lifetime performance.